4n0m4l0u5/raspberrypi-gpio/README.md

 # raspberrypi-gpio
-python script that utilized various commands including gpio outputs, delays and user interface using tkinter.
+python script that utilizes various commands including gpio outputs, delays and user interface using tkinter, time and rpi.GPIO libraries...
+More instructions to come